Ice Cream and Sinus Infections: Artificial Flavorings Link

 Back in the early days of Earth Clinic, a theory emerged about the potential link between ice cream consumption and the onset of flu-like symptoms and sinus infections.
 The theory suggested that consuming ice cream from brands that contained artificial flavors, such as Dairy Queen, Baskin Robbins, and Wendy's, could lead to fever, headache, congestion, and general malaise within 24 hours.
 The supposed virus would disappear within a day, only to be replaced by a severe sinus infection with intense sinus pressure and heavily blocked and infected sinus passages.
 Unlike a genuine virus or allergy, there would be no runny nose.

-Today, we know that this theory, which emerged over 20 years ago, has been proven.
+Today, we know this theory, which emerged over 20 years ago, has been proven.
 If you or your children indulge in ice cream from brands that contain artificial flavors, be aware of the potential risks and the symptoms that may occur within 24 hours of consumption.

 The Culprit is Likely in the Flavorings